TOAST-DOCS/API-Gateway/en/console-guide.md

 2. Select **Settings** tab.
 3. On Stage Tree screen, select a path or method you want to apply request restriction policy.
 4. **Enables (On)** request restriction policy.
-5. Select a request restriction policy to apply and click on **Modify** button to save it.
+5. Select a request restriction policy to apply and click the **Modify** button to save it.
-6. Click on the **Deploy Stage** button.
+6. Click the **Deploy Stage** button.
 When the stage deployment is complete, the set request restriction policy works.

 ### API Key